by Cole Harrison

 - Peace Voter works to elect pro-peace candidates.
 We have endorsed Ed Markey for U.S. Senate, five candidates for Congress (Alex Morse – CD1; Jim McGovern – CD2; Ihssane Leckey – CD4; Ayanna Pressley – CD7; Robbie Goldstein – CD8); and 26 candidates for State Legislature.
 We’ve held four online Town Hall meetings and two online action meetings to support these candidates.

-We have convened discussion teams on the danger of American authoritarianism and fascism, on a post-pandemic narrative that will energize the American people, and on the renewed bipartisan campaign to demonize China.
+We have convened discussion teams on the danger of American authoritarianism and fascism and on a post-pandemic narrative that will energize the American people.
 Contact us to get involved in one of these groups.

-We are tentatively restarting face-to-face actions, ensuring for safety that all participants are masked and stand 6 feet apart.
+We have restarted outdoor face-to-face actions, ensuring for safety that all participants are masked and stand 6 feet apart.
 We held a Lift the Sanctions car caravan on May 1 that was joined by 40 cars.
-Thirty people turned out to protest Raytheon in Cambridge on May 16, and another 25 to protest sanctions and war threats on Venezuela the same day in Northampton.
+Thirty people turned out to protest Raytheon in Cambridge on May 16 and 23, and in Dorchester on June 13; 25 protested sanctions and war threats on Venezuela in May in Northampton.

 Our fundraising has been hurt.
 We had to cancel two Music for Peace concerts in the spring, and we’ll have to make adjustments to our annual dinner September 26 and our fall concerts.
 As always, we depend on you, our generous members and supporters, to pay for our work.
 Please make a donation, or even better, join Partners for Peace, our monthly sustainer program, which charges your card a little bit every month so it doesn’t take a big bite out of your budget.